illera88/Ponce/docs/misc/faq.md

 Yes.
 Ponce is multi-platform and can be used in Windows, OSX and Linux.

+**What platforms are supported?**
+Ponce relies heavily on Triton, and support the same platforms Triton does:
+* x86
+* x86-64
+* Arm
+* Arm64

 **How many instructions per second can handle Ponce?**

 In our tests we reach to process 3000 instructions per second.
 We plan to use the PIN tracer IDA offers to increase the speed.

 **Something is not working!**